 facts about frogs

-13 Fun Facts about Frogs
+13 Fun Facts About Frogs

 Frogs are extraordinary amphibians that are known for their croaking sounds, jumping abilities and their slimy skin.
 But what else is there to learn about them?
 Here are 13 fun facts about frogs.